gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 <br>

-* The data structure never closes the array with a `]` symbol after the third object; the file moves on to the closing curly brace `}`.
+* The data structure never closes the array with a right bracket `]` symbol after the third object; the file closes on the last curly brace `}` which belongs to the last object.

     The following snippet shows the last object in the dictionrary from original file - [See lines 48–71 of jdoc_original.json](https://github.com/gcastill0/go-integration-playground/blob/main/tasks/task1-jsonfix/data/jdoc_original.json#L48-L71).
 Note specifically that the array is missing the closing bracker (']') which should be located in line 71.